Populate the Catalog

 Format of an Excel Spread Sheet

-The utility programs used in this approach to creating catalog entries will process the CSV files.
 However, since this approach is typically used in a mainframe-oriented, COBOL-oriented environment a processing step has been included to convert the CSV files that contain the list of names and properties to a sequential files with the traditional fixed field length and fixed record length format.
 This provides the COBOL application programmers with access to the information in a format that is familiar and easy to use.

-Thie following COBOL Copy File (LONAPFFL.CPY) shows the record layout for the Record Sequential File with a Fixed Field Format
+The following COBOL Copy File (LONAPFFL.CPY) shows the record layout for the Record Sequential File with a Fixed Field Format

 * LONAPFFL.CPY - a COBOL Copy File *